 The first word in our input sentence maps nicely to the first word in our output sentence.
 If this were the case for all languages, we could simply pass each word in our sentence one by one through our trained model to get an output sentence and there would be no need for any sequence to sequence modelling, as shown here:

 However, we know from our experience with NLP that language is not as simple as this!
 Single words in one language may map to multiple words in other languages and the other in which these words occur in a grammatically correct sentence may not be the same.
-Therefore we need a model that is capable of capturing the context of a whole sentence and outputting a correct translation, not a model that aims to directly translate individual words.
+Therefore, we need a model that is capable of capturing the context of a whole sentence and outputting a correct translation, not a model that aims to directly translate individual words.
 This is where sequence to sequence modelling becomes essential, as seen here:

 To train a sequence to sequence model that captures the context of the input sentence and translates this into an output sentence, we will essentially train two smaller models that allow us to do this: